BastilleBSD/bastille/docs/chapters/template.rst

 exceptions are the `etc/hosts`, `etc/resolv.conf`, and
 `etc/rc.conf.local`.

-After populating `usr/local/` with custom config files that your container will use, be sure to include `usr` in the template OVERLAY definition. eg;
+After populating `usr/local` with custom config files that your container will use, be sure to include `usr` in the template OVERLAY definition. eg;

 .. code-block:: shell

-  echo "etc\nusr" > /usr/local/bastille/templates/username/base/OVERLAY
+  echo "usr" > /usr/local/bastille/templates/username/base/OVERLAY

-The above example "etc usr" will include anything under "etc" and "usr" inside the template.
+The above example "usr" will include anything under "usr" inside the template.
 You do not need to list individual files.
 Just include the top-level directory name.
 List these top-level directories one per line.

 Applying Templates
 ------------------